 Q: How do you rate the standard of housing in Paris?

 A: Housing is much different than in the States.
-Most people live in apartments in Paris and those who want to live in a house, live in the suburbs.
+Most people live in apartments in Paris, and those who want to live in a house live in the suburbs.
 Apartments, both in size and availability, vary greatly in Paris.
 Most but not all Paris apartments do not come with a fully furnished kitchen or bathrooms.
 Now I know I just scared a bunch of people with the bathroom comment.
 What I mean is that in the area that is supposed to be the kitchen; there are no cabinets, appliances, sinks or anything, just roughed out plumbing and maybe an industrial sink.
 Tenants take their kitchens, all light fixtures and cabinets (bathroom ones too) with them when they go to their next apartment.
-You can find apartments and houses with furnished kitchens and bathrooms but you will need to make sure and have your relocation expert or real estate agent focus on finding those apartments.
-If you have a home renovation side you can easily go to IKEA or another type of kitchen design store and put in the kitchen of your dreams if that is the only thing missing in a great apartment with a view of the Eiffel Tower.
+You can find apartments and houses with furnished kitchens and bathrooms, but you will need to make sure and have your relocation expert or real estate agent focus on finding those apartments.
+If you have a home renovation side, you can easily go to IKEA or another type of kitchen design store and put in the kitchen of your dreams if that is the only thing missing in a great apartment with a view of the Eiffel Tower.

-A word of caution, if you find the perfect location that you feel that you can live with you must move quickly those apartments/ houses are usually only available for one or two days then they can be off the market.
+A word of caution, if you find the perfect location that you feel that you can live with, you must move quickly.
+Those apartments/houses are usually only available for one or two days then they can be off the market.
 The same is true if you decide that you want to purchase a property here in Paris.
 Therefore, the standard of housing is pretty much the same as it is for other Western countries.
 However, spaces are typically much smaller than in the US (other than NYC or Chicago).
 That can take some adjustment too if you are coming from a larger suburban house.

 Q: What’s the cost of living in Paris compared to home?
 What is cheap or expensive in particular?

 A: The cost of living is twice as high as back in Houston, but if you were from NYC, it might not be much of a difference.
 One of the reasons it is more expensive is because of the amount of tax you pay on goods and services.
-You will pay anywhere from 19%-30% tax.
+You will pay anywhere from 19–30 percent tax.
 That makes a big difference when going to a restaurant, buying food, staying at a hotel, etc. However, some of the great things to do here are inexpensive such as the museums, churches and chateaus.
 You can even visit cemeteries like the one where Jim Morrison is buried or one of the many American cemeteries in and around Paris.

 Q: What are the locals like; do you mix mainly with other expats?

-A: The one question all my friends ask is, “are French people rude to you?”
+A: The one question all my friends ask is, “Are French people rude to you?”
 My answer, “No!”
 We have never had French people that have been rude to us, not only that, we have met some amazing people from all over the world.
 The way the city is set up is like little mini-cities; that includes the suburbs.
 It encourages you to develop relationships with those businesses around you.
-You find your favorite baker, butcher, cheese monger, grocer, market and restaurants.
-By visiting these places over and over, you develop relationships and the by-product of that is you get amazing service and you meet great people.
+You find your favorite baker, butcher, cheesemonger, grocer, market and restaurants.
+By visiting these places over and over, you develop relationships, and the byproduct of that is you get amazing service and you meet great people.
 You do mix with other expats.
-If you work for a truly international company, there will be others at work who are from the U.S. Also if you have kids in any of the English speaking schools, you will have many opportunities to mix with other expats.
+If you work for a truly international company, there will be others at work who are from the US.
+Also, if you have kids in any of the English-speaking schools, you will have many opportunities to mix with other expats.